Debut (Björk album): Legacy

-Debut is widely regarded as one of the greatest albums of 1993 and the 1990s in general.
-In 2013, John Hamilton of Idolator called the album "highly influential", and wrote "in spite of its advancing age, Debuts futurism has aged exquisitely."
-The album has also been credited as one of the first albums to introduce electronic music into mainstream pop.
+Marking as Björk's best-selling album, Debut has been credited as one of the first albums to introduce electronic music into mainstream pop.
 Stereogums Tom Breihan wrote: "House music didn't quite have critical respect before Björk came along, and plenty of American writers didn't know what to make of the sound of Debut when it came out. [...]
 Debut didn't just establish Björk; it helped make sounds like that cool to a segment of the music-dork universe that might've remained deaf to its charms otherwise.
 At this point, it's virtually impossible to imagine a big publication slamming an adventurous dance-pop album for 'cheap electronic gimmickry,' (Note: Referring to Tom Graves' Rolling Stone review of 1993: "Producer Nellee Hooper (Sinéad O'Connor, Soul II Soul) has sabotaged a ferociously iconoclastic talent with a phalanx of cheap electronic gimmickry.") and Debut is a big part of that change."
 Björk's embrace of England's dance culture also extended to her looks, her style at the time considered representative of 1990s acid house fashion.
 Celebrating the album's twenty-year anniversary, Emily Mackay of NME wrote the album "put the lie to the post-grunge assumption that heartfelt, passionate solo artistry came in the form of acoustic guitar and heartbreak, creating a new breed of singer-songwriter."
 Dubbing it an "influential masterpiece", she found influences of the album in the work of musicians such as M.I.A., Grimes, These New Puritans and Tune-Yards, writing: "It's in fascinatingly individual artists like those that you'll find [Björk's] influence – not, as many would have you believe, in every pretty-faced girl with a big voice."
 Mackay also noted that the album's legacy echoes through dance-pop artists like Lady Gaga and Robyn.
 Debut was also included in books such as 1001 Albums You Must Hear Before You Die, and 1,000 Recordings to Hear Before You Die.